- Marron europeen

 There are no data to support this.

-- You are taking warfarin, aspirin, or other blood thinners (Horse chestnut products that contain aesculin may increase the risk of bleeding.
-Check to make sure that your horse chestnut product is aesculin-free)
+- You are taking warfarin, aspirin, or other blood thinners: Horse chestnut products that contain aesculin may increase bleeding risk.
+Check to make sure that your horse chestnut product is aesculin-free.

 For Healthcare Professionals

 Horse chestnut, a tree native to the Balkan Peninsula, has been used in traditional medicine for centuries.
-The seed extract is a popular dietary supplement used to support vascular functions.
+The seed extract is used as a dietary supplement to support vascular function.
 Horse chestnut should not be confused with sweet chestnut.

 Patients with compromised renal or hepatic function should not consume horse chestnut products.

-Beta-aescin and 5-fluorouracil were reported to inhibit human hepatocellular carcinoma SMMC-7721 cells, which may be due to the synergistic effects including cell-cycle arrest, induction of apoptosis, activation of caspases-3, 8 and 9, and down-regulation of Bcl-2 expression (17).
-In another study, escin was shown to potentiate the efficacy of gemcitabine, partially due to the inhibition of the nuclear transcription factor (NF-κB) activity and consequent inhibition of c-Myc, COX-2, Cyclin D1, Survivin, Bcl-2 and Bcl-xL, and the activation of caspase-3 (18).
+Beta-aescin and 5-fluorouracil inhibited human hepatocellular carcinoma cells, perhaps via synergistic effects including cell-cycle arrest, induction of apoptosis, caspase-3, -8 and -9 activation, and Bcl-2 downregulation (17).
+Escin potentiated gemcitabine efficacy in part through NF-κB inhibition and consequent inhibition of c-Myc, COX-2, cyclin D1, survivin, Bcl-2, and Bcl-xL, and caspase-3 activation (18).

-Case Report: Life-threatening kidney rupture was reported in a patient with angiomyolipoma (AML), a benign fat-containing mesenchymal tumor of the kidney, after taking horse chestnut seed extract for venous insufficiency.
-Her symptoms improved after an emergency embolization (16).
+Life-threatening kidney rupture: In a patient with a benign kidney tumor after taking horse chestnut seed extract for venous insufficiency.
+Symptoms improved after an emergency embolization (16).

-- Anticoagulants / Antiplatelet agents: Horse chestnut may have an additive anticoagulant effect due to aesculin, a hydroxycoumarin (14).
+- Anticoagulants / antiplatelets: Horse chestnut may have additive effects due to aesculin, a hydroxycoumarin (9).